tuxcomputers/pizero_usb_device/mouse/README.md

 While I am playing I have open on the laptop things such as maps and inventory managers.

-When I needed to see otr use those the screensaver had locked the laptop and I had to go through the annoying process to unlock it.
+When I needed to see or use those the screensaver had locked the laptop and I had to go through the annoying process to unlock it.

-With this code the PiZero emulates a mouse and every 4 minutes sends a command to the laptop to move 1 pixel left and then one pixel right.
+With this code the PiZero emulates a mouse and every 4 minutes sends a command to the laptop to move one pixel left and then one pixel right.

 This is enough to stop the screensaver but not enough to notice if you are using the laptop at the time.